galumshe/PLP_Python_Assignments/python-week-1-assignment-gaumshe/README.md

 Print out a personalized message using the user's name, age, and location.
 For example: "Hello [name], you are [age] years old and live in [location]."
 Save and run the program to see the output.

+Explain what software engineering is and discuss its importance in the technology industry software engineering is a branch of computer science used for developing, testing and maintaining software.